Signed in as:

 ---

 John Lemza graduated the United States Military Academy at West Point in 1976.
 He served over 20 years in the Army with more than eight years abroad in Asia and Europe.
 His last assignment was at the Pentagon.
-He graduated from Virginia Commonwealth University in 2005 with an MA in History and from George Mason University in 2014 with a PhD in History.
+He graduated from Virginia Commonwealth University with an MA in History and from George Mason University with a PhD in History.
 His research interests are post-1945 America, the Cold War, the history of immigration, consumerism, and military history.
 John currently teaches history at Virginia Commonwealth University.
 He has been a member of the LLI teaching faculty since 2005.
 He is a member of the LLI, sits on the Board of Directors, and currently serves as President.
-He has published two books, American Military Communities in West Germany: Life in the Cold War Badlands, 1945-1990 (2016), and The Big Picture: The Cold War on the Small Screen (2021).
+He has published three books, American Military Communities in West Germany: Life in the Cold War Badlands, 1945-1990 (2016); The Big Picture: The Cold War on the Small Screen (2021); and Charles A. Willoughby and the Anti-Communist Crusade (2024).

 ---